8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Vortex large anal beads by Juliet Toys

-• It’s entirely possible to use just a part of the toy, if you prefer.
+• It’s entirely possible to use just a part of the Vortex extra large anal beads, if you prefer.
 It lends itself well to exploring slowly, finding out what you like.
 Even if you end up deciding that super deep penetration or very girthy toys aren’t for you, the top portion of the toy is still entirely usable.

 • It’s very, very flexible.
 I can imagine this might be a downside for some users, but it will be a plus for many more including me.
 When it comes to larger toys, flexibility can help with insertion and comfort.
 It also allows for more flexibility in positioning.
 And, if you’re trying to target a particular spot (such as the prostate, if you have one), the flexibility can make that easier.